ToxyFlog1627/VSCodeMagit/README.md

 # Vscode-magit

+Magit-like git client for VSCode \
+\
-This extension doesn't act exactly as Magit but is very much inspired by it.
+**DISCLAIMER**: This extension doesn't act exactly as Magit, but is inspired by it.

 > For suggestions, bugs and issues go to [github repo](https://github.com/ToxyFlog1627/vscode-magit)